chris-hildebrandt/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
-the blank space should contain the "iterator" or "iteration" and should be i++ to increase by one each iteration.
+the blank space should contain the "iterator" or "iteration" and should be i++ to increase by one each iteration. although  i += 1 would work as well.
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->